triciasykes/lecture-notes/apartment-app/auth-auth-devise-jwt.md

 - `git commit -m ':tada: initial commit'`
 - `git push origin main`
 - Ask for branch protection
-- $ `rails s`
+- $ `rails s` -->

 ## Authorization v Authentication

 Most web applications we interact with require you to login for certain features on their website.
-This brings us to Authorization and Authentication.
-These are two independent yet interconnected concepts
+This brings us to Authorization and Authentication.These are two independent yet interconnected concepts

 - Authentication allows you to provide valid credentials, i.e. username and password.
 Think of logging-in as authenticating the user.
+Is the user who they say they are.
 - Authorization - defines what data the authenticated user can access.

 ## Devise

 - Devise is a Ruby gem.
-What is a gem?
   - libraries or packages of code that we can bring into our applications.
 - Devise is a very popular gem, used in many applications, which means it has a lot of community support.
-Go to
+Go to https://rubygems.org/gems/devise/versions/4.9.3?locale=en

 - Devise gives us the ability to create a user in our application.
 The user can log into an account and have special access to certain parts of your application.
 This brings us to two important concepts, authorization and authentication.

 ### Devise Install